 “What they do here matters to all of Africa.”

 I couldn’t agree more.
-It is indispensable that personnel and organizations involved in peace and development work (or planning to do so) are up to performing what the effort calls for as well as being authentic in their commitments; their motivations and interventions should neither get short-changed by parasitic inclinations and/or abuse of the interventions to the disadvantages of African people, nor deviate from the letter of their organizational vision, mission and values.
+It is indispensable that personnel and organizations involved in peace and development work (or planning to do so) are up to performing what the effort calls for as well as being authentic in their commitments.
+Their motivations and interventions should neither get short-changed by parasitic inclinations and/or abuse of the interventions to the disadvantages of African people.
+Shalom-SCCRR esteems itself on the pledge of its personnel to the letter of the organizational vision, mission and values.
 Shalom in 2020 continues to deliver while expanding its efforts to counter the spread of Covid-19, particularly in remote poverty stricken rural locations and urban slum settlements.
-The human and environmental security of Africa is an imperative for the peace and progress of human dignity throughout the whole world.
+The human and environmental security of Africa is an imperative for the peace, protection and progress of human dignity throughout the whole world.